Don’t let routine fly out the window just because it’s summer. Sticking to a summer schedule will actually make your days easier, not harder.

 *This post contains affiliate links.
 Please see my full disclosure for details.

 I have trained my kids to do chores since they could walk.
 The little ones love to help unload the dryer and stand on a stool to load the washing machine.
 Don’t leave anyone out!
 This will pay off big time as they get older because it will be expected.

-- Make Something Monday
+- Make Something MONDAY (arts and crafts)

 I like to stick to themes because the kids get excited about the upcoming outing.

 Once a week, it’s fun to spend some money and explore somewhere new!
 Go on a field trip to the zoo, museum, botanical garden, aquarium, Chuck E. Cheese, McDonald’s, watch a movie, go to a local event, etc.